Managing your data is crucial to the success of your business.

 HubSpot Operations Hub Pricing: How Much Does It Cost?

 HubSpot Operations Hub offers 3 pricing plans.
-They also offer free tools and a 14-day free trial to try out the service before purchasing anything.
+They also offer free tools and a 14-day free trial to try out the service (before buying anything).

 How Does HubSpot Operations Hub's Pricing Compare?

-There’s no denying that HubSpot Operations Hub is one of the pricier options out there.
-There are some other tools available that cost less and offer similar features, like Zapier.
+There’s no denying that HubSpot Operations Hub is one of the pricier options out there at up to $2,000/month.

 Zapier’s most expensive plan (Company) only costs $799/month and provides a lot of the same features as Operations.